SING WITH US

 • Tour: Advanced treble choir for boys ages 10-14 in middle school

-• Master’s/Young Men’s Ensemble: Advanced choir for boys and men with changed voices
+• Master’s/Young Men’s Ensemble: Advanced choir for older middle school and high school boys and men with changed voices

-For most levels, we start with a fun audition: Every level except Minuets: Music & Movement requires an audition.
+For most levels, we start with a fun voice lesson where we can work with your boy and hear him sing.
+Every level except Minuets requires this initial session.

 Is there an age limit?

-We audition boys from ages 7 to 18.
+We accept boys from ages 7 to 18.
 Most young singers start in our training group, the Cadet Choir.

 When are rehearsals?

-Cadets rehearse on Tuesday evenings and one Saturday each month.
+Cadets rehearse on Tuesday evenings, have a quick check-in on Thursday evenings and one Saturday each month.
 The Town Choir rehearses Tuesday evenings and several Saturday mornings a month.
 The Tour Choir also rehearses Tuesday evenings and Saturday mornings.

 Why aren’t girls allowed in the choir?